 And for the first time ever, I’m cringing every time I see it.

 Don’t get me wrong.
 I love Thanksgiving.
-I’m just not buying that pilgrim story any more.
-And it’s not really a story I want to teach my kids.
+I’ve just learned to look beyond the pilgrim story.
+That’s not really the story I want to teach my kids.

 I love eating huge amounts of everything drenched in cranberry sauce and green bean casserole.
 And cranberry sauce with my green bean casserole.
 And my green bean casserole with the turkey.
 It’s just a lawless mess of fine cuisine on my Thanksgiving plate.